The Three Languages: Relation to other stories

-The ending of the story (commoner boy becoming Pope) harks back to similar legendary tales behind historical papacies, such as Pope Innocent III or Pope Sylvester II, or in fictional tales, such as Gregorius (The Good Sinner).
-Sir James Frazer listed some variants of the papacy prophecy connected to tale collection Seven Sages of Rome, and variations on the form of acquisition of animal speech.
+The ending of the story (commoner boy becoming Pope) harks back to similar legendary tales behind historical papacies, such as Pope Innocent III and Pope Sylvester II, or in fictional tales, such as Gregorius (The Good Sinner).
+The anointment of the papacy by the sign of a dove also harkens to Pope Fabian of the 3rd century.
+Sir James Frazer listed some variants of the papacy prophecy connected to tale collection Seven Sages of Rome and variations on the form of acquisition of animal speech.

 Joseph Jacobs attempted to reconstruct a protoform of the tale in his Europa's Fairy Book, titled The Language of Animals.
 In his commentaries, the folklorist argued that the story's original format involved a prophecy that the boy would become pope or king.

-Scholars Johannes Bolte and Jiri Polívka suggested tale types ATU 671, ATU 517 ("The Boy Who Learned Many Things") and ATU 725 ("The Prophecy, or, Dream of Future Sovereignty") comprised an original single tale.
+Scholars Johannes Bolte and Jiri Polívka suggested tale types ATU 671, ATU 517 ("The Boy Who Learned Many Things"), and ATU 725 ("The Prophecy, or, Dream of Future Sovereignty") comprised an original single tale.
 In addition, Bolte indicated the Biblical story of Joseph and his dreams as the origin of the Prophetic Dream.

+Similar legends exist about the Saints Piran and Ciarán of Saigir (who may have originally been the same figure).
+According to the legend, both saints were able to communicate with three animals: a badger, a fox, and a bear or wolf.